André Jagendorf: University life

 André Jagendorf graduated from Cornell University, where he was strongly influenced by Loren Petry, who taught General Botany.
-He earned his PhD in 1951 at Yale University under David Bonner.
+He earned his PhD in 1951 at Yale University under David M. Bonner.
 André then went to UCLA, where he was awarded a Merck Postdoctoral fellowship and spent what he called "the happiest years of my life" working with Sam Wildman.
 Jagendorf became an assistant professor at Johns Hopkins University in 1953, as associate professor in 1958, and a full professor in 1966.
 Jagendorf then returned to Cornell University as professor of plant physiology, and in 1981 became the Liberty Hyde Baily Professor.
 Since 1997 Jagendorf has been the Liberty Hyde Bailey Professor Emeritus in the Department of Plant Biology and was actively doing research and mentoring young scientists until days before his death.